sirscotofmucks/hello_man/README.md

 # hello_man
 Hello, man.
-A tutorial given by GitHub
+A tutorial given by GitHub.